 - W.G.
-Yates & Sons Construction, a privately-owned company, has built a 380-bed patrol station in Eagle Pass, Texas, county jails in Bandera County and Lubbock County, a juvenile detention center in Jackson, Mississippi, a 356-bed detention center in Cameron County, and a 1,500-bed federal prison in Aliceville, Alabama.
+Yates & Sons Construction, a privately-owned company, has built a 380-bed patrol station in Eagle Pass, Texas; county jails in Bandera County and Lubbock County in Texas; a juvenile detention center in Jackson, Mississippi; a 356-bed detention center in Cameron County, Texas; and a 1,500-bed federal prison in Aliceville, Alabama.

-- Caddell Construction, a privately-owned company, has previously built the Jackson County Adult Detention Center and Escambia County Correctional Facility.
+- Caddell Construction, a privately-owned company, built the Jackson County Adult Detention Center and Escambia County Correctional Facility.

 ELTA North America is a subsidiary of IAI Israel Aerospace Industries, one of Israel’s largest weapon manufacturers, owned by the Israeli government.
 The company produces a myriad of weapon systems, including robotic warfare systems, armed aerial and land drones for border control, surveillance and cyber warfare equipment.

 The border barriers require almost constant maintenance and repair.
-In 2017, the U.S. Government Accountability Office (GOA) reported almost 10,000 breaches in pedestrian fencing from 2010 to 2015 with each breach costing an average of $800 to repair.
-In addition, the GOA highlighted several costly replacement projects.
-In Tucson and Yuma, Arizona there was 14.1 miles of border fence replaced, costing almost $70 million, or $5 million per mile.
-In El Paso, Texas, 1.4 miles were replaced for $13 million.
-And in Naco, Arizona, there were 7.5 miles replaced at $45 million.
-Granite Construction was awarded an $11.6 million contract to update the border fence in Nogales, Arizona.
+In 2017, the U.S. Government Accountability Office (GAO) reported almost 10,000 breaches in pedestrian fencing from 2010 to 2015 with each breach costing an average of $800 to repair.
+In addition, the GAO highlighted several costly replacement projects in 2017.
+For example, in Tucson and Yuma, Arizona there were 14.1 miles of border fence replaced, costing almost $70 million, or $5 million per mile.